 Shortly after procuring the knife, someone had forced the previously so still mahogany door open.

-Countless tattoos decorated his arms and biceps.
+Countless tattoos circled his arms and biceps.
 A fresh, rosy scar marred the right side of his face, a thick white line roped all the way down to his chin.
 His buzz cut made him all the uglier.
 Bulging underneath his grey T-shirt was a display of muscular strength and sixteen-hour workouts.
-His faded jeans seemed pretty baggy, but still reached his knees.

 The buff guy's gruff voice vibrated the room, "Ahhh…I see Miss Kyra is finally awake."